dmbarbour/wikilon/docs/ApplicationModel.md

 I am interested in leveraging [Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) in Awelon.
 KPNs support multiple input and output channels.
 The order with which messages for separate input channels are provided does not matter, which provides a simple basis for concurrency on input.
 Messages may be pending on multiple output channels, which provides a simple basis for concurrency on output.
 Gluing outputs to inputs provides a simple basis for composition of KPNs.
 Importantly, it is feasible to *accelerate* the evaluation of KPNs such that we avoid explicit routing of messages.
 This would be useful for large scale applications, distributing computations across multiple machines.

 We can model reactive KPNs by adding explicit time-step message to every channel.
 This enables us to express either "no input until later" or "no input this time" to a process waiting on that channel.
 (The subtle difference is whether we permit streaming of many inputs within a time-step.)
 Each process would send similar messages on the appropriate output channels.
 With this, we can model real-time systems with asynchronous, interleaved inputs.
-We can also use acknowledgement channels to model network back pressure, i.e. so an upstream process doesn't push a message until prior messages are received.
-KPNs are effectively a deterministic variant of flow-based programming.
+We can also model acknowledgement channels to create network "back pressure", i.e. so an upstream process doesn't push more than K messages before prior messages are acknowledged as received.

+KPNs are essentially a deterministic variant of flow-based programming.

 The main weakness of KPNs is that it is difficult to represent a dynamic network structure.
 We can work around this a little using first-class KPN values, but even then it would be awkward to extract and preserve process state.